2-generated axial algebras of Monster type $(2\beta, \beta)$: The non symmetric case

-whose common solutions have $\lmu=\lmf$ and $\lmd=\lmdf$.
-Hence $V$ is symmetric and the result follows from Theorem~\ref{thm2s}. \end{proof} Lemma~\ref{8dim} and Theorem~\ref{thm2s} imply that if $V$ is non-symmetric, then the dimensions of the even subalgebra and of the odd subalgebra are both at most $5$.
+Lemma~\ref{8dim}, Lemma~\ref{evenV8(-1/7)} and Theorem~\ref{thm2s} imply that if $V$ is non-symmetric, then the dimensions of the even subalgebra and of the odd subalgebra are both at most $5$.
 As a consequence, from Lemma~\ref{a3} we derive some relations between the odd and even subalgebras.

-\begin{lemma} If $\bar a_{-3}=\bar a_5$, then
+\begin{lemma} If $ a_{-3}= a_5$, then

-If $\bar a_{-4}=\bar a_4$, then
+If $ a_{-4}= a_4$, then

-If $\bar a_{-3}=\bar a_3$, then
+If $ a_{-3}= a_3$, then

-If $\bar a_{-2}=\bar a_4$, then
+If $ a_{-2}= a_4$, then

-If $\bar a_{-2}=\bar a_4$ and $\bar a_3=\bar a_{-1}$, then
+If $ a_{-2}= a_4$ and $ a_3= a_{-1}$, then

 \end{lemma} \begin{proof} By applying the maps $\tau_0$ and $\tau_1$ to the formulas of Lemma~\ref{a3} we find similar formulas for $a_{-4}$ and $a_5$.
 Equations~(\ref{ast1}), (\ref{ast2}), (\ref{ast3}), and (\ref{ast4}) follow.
-To prove Equation~\ref{ast5}, note that if $\bar a_{-2}=\bar a_4$ and $\bar a_3=\bar a_{-1}$, then $\bar s_{0,3}=\bar s_{0,1}$.
-Thus $\bar s_{1,3}-\bar s_{2,3}=0$ and the claim follows from Lemma~\ref{s3f}.\end{proof}
+To prove Equation~\ref{ast5}, note that if $ a_{-2}= a_4$ and $ a_3= a_{-1}$, then $ s_{0,3}= s_{0,1}$.
+Thus $ s_{1,3}- s_{2,3}=0$ and the claim follows from Lemma~\ref{s3f}.\end{proof}